 - In person registration ONLY!
-Starts Monday, September 13. - First come, first served as seating is limited for some programs. - Current COVID recommendations followed. - MTC Celebrating 50 and the Future will meet at Health Technologies Center room 103 and park in student lots 5, 6 or 7.
+Starts Monday, September 13. - First come, first served as seating is limited for some programs. - Current COVID recommendations followed.
 Masks currently required on Marion Technical College campus. - Always refer to Marion Public Library website or social media platforms for current news.

-Class List
+your Class List